tpbnick/docs/docs/py-working-with-lists.md

 You are able to work with a specific group of items in a list, which Python calls a *slice*.

 ### Slicing a List
 To make a slice, you specify the index of the first and last elements you want to work with.
-As with the `range()` function, Python stops one item before the second index you specify.
+As with the `#!py range()` function, Python stops one item before the second index you specify.
 To output the first three elements in a list, you would request indices 0 through 3, which would return elements 0, 1, and 2.

 The following example involves a list of players on a team: